Gut Healthy Chicken Salad

 • You can add in cooked vegetables too if you have leftovers such as peas, zucchini, leeks, asparagus, bell peppers, or onions.

-• Feel free add nuts for even more protein and healthy fat such as almonds, walnuts, or pecans.
+• Feel free add nuts for even more protein and healthy fat such as almonds, cashews, walnuts, or pecans.

 How to Make a Gut Healthy Chicken Salad